iAmPhyton/Loan-Default-Prediction-Classification-Imbalanced-Data-Handling-/README.md

 # Loan-Default-Prediction-Classification-Imbalanced-Data-Handling-
-Build a machine learning model that predicts whether a loan applicant will default.
+The goal of this project is to build a machine learning model that predicts whether a loan applicant will default.